Ego UK Ltd Privacy and Cookies Statement

-Your privacy is important to Crawford Healthcare.
-This privacy statement provides information about the personal information that we collect and use that personal information.
+Your privacy is important to Ego Pharmaceuticals UK Ltd. This privacy statement provides information about the personal information that we collect and use that personal information.
 In using this website you are deemed to have read and agreed to the following policy.

 Who is responsible for managing your information?

-The Data Controller is Crawford Healthcare Ltd (referred to in this policy as “we” or “us”).
+The Data Controller is Ego Pharmaceuticals UK Ltd (referred to in this policy as “we” or “us”).

 A data controller, according to the applicable data protection laws, means a person who determines the purposes for which and the manner in which any personal information is to be processed.